The first trips for 2020 will begin in mid-June… firm schedule posted here when available.

 It is first class wetlands education.
 While canoeing you will see the spring fed lakes and wetlands that help provide us with good water.
 You will see varying flora and fauna and miles of shoreline protected by WACF….
 Each trip is different.
 The guides and canoes take you on an unforgettable trip, Fridays throughout the summer.
 These trips start at 7:30 am and are over about noon.

 Cost: $5 per person to cover equipment costs.
 Cheap entertainment for sure – but an education you won’t forget!
+Bring your own life jacket, and wear it!

 In addition to the WACF canoes, some people bring their own kayaks/canoes.
 Our ongoing efforts to care for the watershed are making a difference; you can see it while in the canoes!